Become a Credit Analyst

 What You Will Gain

-• Interpret and analyse financial statements with clarity and confidence.
+• Analyse financial statements with clarity and confidence

-You develop the confidence, judgement and professional capability required to apply them effectively within a commercial lending team from day one.
+You will develop the confidence, judgement and professional capability required to apply these skills effectively from day one.

 Your Next Step